 - Who I think needs a true C.V., and who needs a detailed résumé

 - The story behind the longest nurse practitioner C.V.
 I ever wrote

 Keep scrolling to read my explanation for whether you need a resume or C.V. as a nurse practitioner.

 The Difference Between a Resume and CV For a Nurse Practitioner

 Truthfully, this is a big topic, but I will do my best to break down my thoughts.

 As a NP school student, or soon to be new grad NP, I’m sure you’re getting ready. to put together this document to support your upcoming job search, so I want to provide you with my clear recommendation.

 The first thing I’ll say is many people, including myself, use the terms resume and CV interchangeably.
 So don’t ever get hung up on a position that requests a resume and you think you have a CV, or a position that requests CV and you think you have a resume.
-Because chances are, 9 times out of 10, that even the employer is actually referring to the same thing!
+Because, 9 times out of 10, even the employer is actually referring to the same thing!
 Even though they are technically different documents, intended for different professionals in different situations.

 If you are preparing for a clinical career as a nurse practitioner (meaning a career where you’re going to be seeing patients), chances are you’re documents of a CV and a resume are going to be pretty similar.

 C.V. stands for curriculum vitae.
 What that means literally in Latin, is your life’s work.
 So a traditional CV is a chronological report of pretty much every professional thing you have ever done.
 Whereas a traditional resume is a one to three page document that includes relevant information for the job for which you are applying.